 Tips for Success

-Follow these additional tips for perfect baked halibut:
+Follow these additional tips for perfectly baked halibut:

-• Check for doneness.
-Don’t assume the fish is done because 12 minutes has passed!
+- Check for doneness.
+Don’t assume the fish is done because 12 minutes have passed!
 The fish is done when it flakes easily with a fork.

-• Adjust cooking time based on thickness.
+- Adjust cooking time based on thickness.
 Ovens vary and the thickness of the fillet can affect cooking time too.
-A thinner fillet will need less time, while thicker can take longer to bake.
+A thinner fillet will need less time, while a thicker piece can take longer to bake.

 Variations